 - Batt Press this key to perform a battery test.
 This shows the battery level in A-D counts and approximate voltage.
 Voltage is not calibrated. - A-D Press this key to test the A-D section of the EDX.
 You need to apply force to change the counts and test the unit.
 The A-D is the electronics portion that converts analog load cell signal to digital numbers. - Disp.
 Press this key to perform a display test.
 Stop the test by pressing the ESC key. - Keys Press this key to perform key tests.
 Any key pressed will be reflected in the display.
-Press ESC to end the test. - Ntwrk Press this key to perform a self-test of the radio's system. - Comm The serial test is an internally conducted diagnostic which requires a jumper across transmit and receive.
-This requires a plug or cable assembly.
+Press ESC to end the test. - Comm The serial test is an internally conducted diagnostic which requires a jumper across transmit and receive.
+This requires a jumper.
 Press the following soft key:

-COM2 Press this key to test COM2 in a loopback test.
+CELL- Press this key to test the wired cell in a loopback test